Kot Engenharia

 • Utilization index: ratio between the acting forces (or stresses) and those resisting the structure.
 Calculated values less than or equal to 1.0 correspond to the normative approval condition.

-The forklift analyzed by Kot has a design capacity of 20,000 t/h (tons per hour) and is responsible for forming the pile of ore in a stockyard.
+The forklift analyzed by Kot has a design capacity of 20,000 t/h (tons per hour) and is responsible for forming the ore pile in a storage yard.

 3D modeling

-The equipment analyzed consists of the forklift and tripper, which were modeled in finite elements to enable the study to begin.
-For the trussed structures, bar elements were used, as they are profiled.
-The other machine components, which are more complex geometrically, such as variable section profiles, sheet metal, stiffeners and local stiffeners, were represented using shell elements.
+First, the equipment under analysis consists of the forklift and the tripper, which were modeled using finite elements to enable the study to begin.
+For the truss structures, beam elements were used because they are profiled.
+Meanwhile, the other components of the machine, which have greater geometric complexity—such as variable-section profiles, metal plates, local reinforcements, and stiffeners—were represented using shell elements.

-As can be seen in Figure 1.1, the forklift model encompasses all the subassemblies of the equipment:
+As shown in Figure 1.1, the forklift model includes all of the equipment’s subassemblies:

 • Tricks;